 The Eastern North Pacific stock of blue whales (Balaenoptera musculus) ranges from the Gulf of Alaska to the eastern tropical Pacific, with the West Coast as one of the most important feeding areas during summer and fall.
 Estimates of blue whale abundance in the eastern North Pacific have been stable in recent years.
 Along the U.S. West Coast, one humpback (Megaptera novaeangliae) stock is currently recognized as having distinct feeding areas in California/Oregon and northern Washington/British Columbia.
 Humpback abundance in both these areas has increased steadily through the 1990s and 2000s.
 Humpbacks also face significant mortality from entanglement with fishing gear.
 Fin whale (Balaenoptera physalus) population levels are less understood.
-Fin whales appear to be recovering, though current estimates are still well below 1974 estimates and even more significantly depleted from pre-whaling levels.
+Fin whales appear to be recovering, though current estimates are still well below 1974 estimates and even more significantly depleted from pre-whaling levels.4

 All three whale species are listed as endangered under the federal Endangered Species Act (ESA) with associated take protections.
 Additionally, marine mammals have legal protection under the federal Marine Mammal Protection Act (MMPA), making the take of marine mammals illegal.
-In 2016, the National Oceanic and Atmospheric Administration (NOAA) recognized 14 Distinct Population Segments (DPSs) of humpback whale under the ESA based on a status review with four DPS units recognized in the North Pacific, two of them staying endangered, one down listed to threatened, and one delisted.
-The West Coast stock of
+These three whale species are not listed under California's Endangered Species Act.